Alchemication/yayska-backend/README.md

 ## Concept Metadata

-The concept metadata helps parents understand mathematical topics by covering:
+The concept metadata helps parents understand educational topics by covering:

 1. **Importance & Application**
    - Why this matters in real life